On the R\'enyi-Ulam Game with Restricted Size Queries: The Convexity Lemma

 and the inequalities

-always hold true.
-We note that for any other element the index of its component is equal in Game 1 and Game 2.
+always hold.
+We note that for any other element, the index of its component is equal in Game 1 and Game 2.

 From \eqref{eq:index1} and \eqref{eq:index2}, if at least one of $A$ or $B$ is not in the $(\ell+1)$-th component of Game 2 then at least one of them is not in the $(\ell+1)$-th component of Game 1.
-Furthermore, if neither $A$ nor $B$ fall out from the search --- meaning they got less than $\ell+1$ NO --- up to a point in Game 2 then neither one of them did in Game 1.
+Furthermore, if neither $A$ nor $B$ fall out from the search --- meaning they got less than $\ell+1$ NO --- up to a point in Game 2, then none of them did in Game 1.

-Opponent 2 wins when $\sum_{i=0}^\ell x_i=1$ in Game 2, which he surely achieves after at most $q$ queries.
-When he wins, one of the following cases occur.
+Opponent 2 wins when $\sum_{m=0}^\ell x_m=1$ in Game 2, which he surely achieves after at most $q$ queries.
+When he wins, one of the following cases occurs.

 \textit{Case 1:} Both $A$ and $B$ are in the $(\ell+1)$-th component of Game 2.
 According to \eqref{eq:index1}, then they are in the $(\ell+1)$-th component of Game 1, too.
-Thus $\sum_{i=0}^\ell x_i=1$ in Game 1, meaning we have won there.
+Thus $\sum_{m=0}^\ell x_m=1$ in Game 1, meaning we have won there.

 \textit{Case 2:} One of $A$ or $B$ is in the $(\ell+1)$-th, while the other one is in the $\ell$-th component of Game 2.
-Using \eqref{eq:index1}, this is clearly true for Game 1, meaning $\sum_{i=0}^\ell x_i=1$ there, too.
+Using \eqref{eq:index1}, this is clearly true for Game 1, meaning $\sum_{m=0}^\ell x_m=1$ there, too.

-\textit{Case 3:} One of $A$ or $B$ is in the $(\ell+1)$-th, while the other one is in the $i$-th component of Game 2, where $i\le\ell-1$.
-According to \sref{Lemma}{endofgame}, this can happen after at most $q-(\ell-i)$ rounds.
-Note that we can actually use \sref{Lemma}{endofgame}, since we excluded the case $\sum_{i=0}^{\ell} x_i=2$ and $a=\ell-j+1$.
-Now we have that $1\le \sum_{i=0}^\ell x_i\le2$, meaning we have not necessarily won in Game 1.
-However, from \eqref{eq:index1} and \eqref{eq:index2}, we also know that either $s_1(A)=i$ or $s_1(A)>i$, where the former one yields that $\sum_{i=0}^\ell x_i=1$.
-When the latter one occurs, we can surely win in Game 1 after querying $A$ $\ell-i$ times.
+\textit{Case 3:} One of $A$ or $B$ is in the $(\ell+1)$-th, while the other one is in the $t$-th component of Game 2, where $t\le\ell-1$.
+According to \sref{Lemma}{endofgame}, this can happen after at most $q-(\ell-t)$ rounds.
+Note that we can actually use \sref{Lemma}{endofgame} for Game 2, since it is true that $\sum_{m=0}^\ell x_m\ge2$ at the starting state of Game 2 --- that is why we had to exclude the case when $a=\ell-j+1$ and $\sum_{m=0}^{\ell} x_m=2$ for the starting state of Game 1.

+Now we have that $1\le \sum_{m=0}^\ell x_m\le2$, meaning we have not necessarily won in Game 1.
+However, from \eqref{eq:index1} and \eqref{eq:index2}, we also know that either $s_1(A)=t$ or $s_1(A)>t$, where the former one yields that $\sum_{m=0}^\ell x_m=1$.
+When the latter occurs, we can surely win in Game 1 after querying $A$ $\ell-t$ times.
 Therefore, we only need at most $q$ queries in this case, too.

 Assuming that Opponent 2 plays an optimal questioning strategy --- which uses exactly queries --- in Game 2, we get the statement of the lemma. \end{proof}